oscarcs/straight-skeleton-geojson/README.md

 # straight-skeleton-geojson

-This is an adaptation of the TypeScript port of the [C# straight skeleton implementation](https://github.com/reinterpretcat/csharp-libs/tree/master/straight_skeleton) by vHawk/StrandedKitty.
+This is an adaptation of the TypeScript port by vHawk/StrandedKitty of the [C# straight skeleton implementation](https://github.com/reinterpretcat/csharp-libs/tree/master/straight_skeleton).

+It has been modified to input and output the correct geojson primitives.

 From the original C# library: